-The writer presents an effective introduction with a clear central claim that lays out the three points discussed in the response (In order to prove the need for natural darkness, Bogard divides his argument into three main topics, saying that natural darkness is beneficial to humans, essential to humans, and essential to the ecosystem).
+Analysis-1: The response offers ineffective analysis of Bogard's text and demonstrates little understanding of the analytical task.
+Although clearly comprehending the entirety of Bogard's argument, the writer does not communicate how Bogard builds his argument with evidence, reasoning, or stylistic or persuasive elements, nor does the writer communicate what effect Bogard's argumentation has on his audience.
+Instead of providing effective analysis, the writer only identifies argumentative elements in Bogard's text, such as the appealing allusion Bogard offers regarding Van Gogh's Starry Night or the scientific evidence Bogard uses to support his belief in the preservation of natural darkness.
+The writer instead consistently lapses into summary.
+Overall, the response demonstrates inadequate analysis is beneficial to humans, essential to humans, and essential to the ecosystem).
 The response also includes a generally effective conclusion that summarizes rather than advances the essay (Paul Bogard supports the preservation of natural darkness.
-He uses an argument to support his position that has three primary points benefit to humans, need for humans and need for nature) although the conclusion is not marked off by a paragraph break.
+He uses an argument to support his position that has three primary points-benefit to humans, need for humans and need for nature) although the conclusion is not marked off by a paragraph break.
 The response is organized clearly around the three points identified in the introduction, and each body paragraph stays on topic.
 The writer also demonstrates a clear progression of ideas both within paragraphs and throughout the essay.
 Sentence structure tends to be repetitive and simple, however.
 For example, at or near the end of each body paragraph, the writer restates the point that introduces that paragraph (Bogard then gives a scientific case that shows why natural darkness is essential to humans. . . .
 Bogard uses scientific evidence to support his belief in the preservation of natural darkness).
 Although the writing in this response is proficient, it does not demonstrate the sentence variety, precise word choice, or highly effective progression of ideas that is expected at the advanced level.